 The following is an alphabetical list of national, regional and local patient support groups for people with skin disease.
 They are often run by volunteers who have the disease themselves, and many people find it enormously valuable to have such contact with others, both for support and for practical help.
-They also often support research efforts.
-If no support group exists for the disease in which you are involved, perhaps it may be worth considering starting up such a group.
-The list of patient support groups is available to download here.

 Alfie Milne Lymphangiomatosis Trust

 The Alfie Milne Lymphangiomatosis Trust was founded in 2011 and became a registered charity in 2012.

 Lymphangiomatosis is the name given to a rare congenital disorder of lymphatic channels which affects their size, shape, location and function.
 If the disorder affects both lymphatic channels and blood vessels, it may be referred to as a lymphovenous malformation.

 We work closely with two other organisations the Lymphangiomatosis and Gorham’s Disease Alliance – Europe (LGDA – E) and their sister organisation in the US, the LGDA, helping our worldwide community.
 We have access to an International Patient Registry and encourage our patients to enrol and share their information.

 Our aims are to promote public awareness of this life limiting and potentially, life threatening, disease as well as to provide a support network for patients, their families and health care professionals.
 We offer a Facebook group to connect patients around the world.

 Our medical advisor assists with the production of literature and helps to answer any medical questions that we receive.